naninovel/docs/docs/guide/ui-customization.md

 ![](https://i.gyazo.com/e8f6f38a4e920d65443b7d0403d42b48.png)

+In order for the UI to support visibility (visible on awake, fade time) and interaction options (disable interaction), also attach a `Canvas Group` component to the same object.

 If you're OK with C# scripting and want to override default logic of the UI, you can [create a new component](https://docs.unity3d.com/Manual/CreatingAndUsingScripts), implement `IManagedUI` interface (feel free to inherit the component from `ScriptableUIBehaviour` to fulfill all the interface requirements) and attach the created custom component instead.
 Check `Naninovel/Runtime/UI` folder for reference implementations of the built-in UIs.
 Here is an example of minimal implementation of a custom UI component:

 ```csharp